spack/spack-tutorial/tutorial_environments.rst

 .. literalinclude:: outputs/environments/env-list-2.out
    :language: console

-You can see that ``myproject`` is active because it is highlighted in green.
+which indicates the active environment by highlighting it in green.

-We can also see from the listing that the environment directory contains both of the environment files: ``spack.yaml`` and ``spack.lock``.
+We can also see from the listing above that the current environment directory contains both of the environment files: ``spack.yaml`` and ``spack.lock``.
 This is because ``spack.lock`` was generated when we concretized the environment.